The breadth of the Reality Kernel: the same formalism across many physical bodies, compositions, and mathematical readings.

 The limiting continuous embodiment dispenses with buffering.
 The loop is closed optically through a gain medium.
 Emission, response, and conditioning then proceed as one uninterrupted analogue process.

 The committed probe need not be visible light.
-It can be projected in the infrared, where it is invisible to people in the scene, so the recording is not disturbed.
-Preliminary testing indicates this is workable.
+Filing 1 describes infrared projection, where the probe is invisible to people in the scene, so the recording is not disturbed - an embodiment enabled in the filings, its physical envelope still being characterised.

 A single kernel can be assembled from expert subunits.
 An expert subunit is a specialised reactor assigned to a bounded part of the input space.
 A routing binding maps a given input to the appropriate expert.
 Capacity accounting bounds what each expert can represent.